 If you have leftover dough from the rolls and apples from baking the pies, you already have a head start on this delicious breakfast or added spice to the breadbasket.

 You will need six links from a package Johnsonville Naturals Original Breakfast Sausage, one can of crescent roll dough, four slices of habanero cheese, one small apple (I used Honeycrisp) and some sage.
 Ranch dressing makes a great dipping sauce with these.

 Begin by preheating your oven to 350°.
 You will need to skin, core and thinly slice your apple.
 I personally like to use the Johnny Apple Peeler TM by VICTORIO VKP1010, Suction Base (affiliate link).
 It makes it easy to core, skin and slice apples at once.
 Then, roll out crescent roll dough to create rectangular shapes.

 Lay the slice of cheese, one apple slice and two sausage links over each rolled dough.
 Use a pinch of sage over each for flavoring.
 Roll up the dough over the contents and pinch the sides as close as you can.

 I covered my baking pan with parchment paper for easier handling.
 Place each biscuit onto the baking sheet and bake for about eighteen minutes.
 Ensure sausage is thoroughly cooked and the dough is golden brown.

-Once baked, let cool on baking sheet for about three to five minutes.
+Once baked, let cool on the baking sheet for about three to five minutes.
 Then cut each biscuit into threes.
-Serve on a platter with a bowl of ranch for dipping and enjoy!
+Serve on a platter with a bowl of a ranch for dipping and enjoy!

 Let me know in the comments what you think of Johnsonville’s new Natural Sausage line and my Stuffed Sausage Biscuits with Habanero Cheese and Apples.
 I’m personally enjoying the flavor.